andresmax/andresmax/content/posts/why-product-roadmaps-set-you-up-for-failure.md

 tags:
   - Software
 ---
-For 12 I've worked with SaaS product teams.
+For 12 years I've worked with SaaS product teams.
 Many have been successful in launching and generating revenue, others failed to ship.
 It all comes down to your product roadmap.

 <!--more-->